maucherOnline/YASR-wordpress-rating-plugin/readme.txt

 1. Example of Yasr Overall Rating and Yasr Visitor Votes shortcodes
 2. Yasr Multi Set
 3. User's ranking showing most rated posts
-4. User's ranking showing highest rated posts
+4. User's ranking showing the highest rated posts
 5. Ranking reviews

 == Changelog ==

 The full changelog can be found in the plugin's directory.
 Recent entries:

+= 3.1.4 =
+* TWEAKED: in the setting page, there is now a new form for creating multi set
+* TWEAKED: minor changes and code cleanup

 = 3.1.3 =
 * FIXED: security fix